-This is an overly complex and chaotic environment, suddenly we have to eliminate all the plans, finances, work Key-Result-Areas, and capacity plans!
-EVERYTHING IS IN CHAOS, THIS IS COMPLEX!
+This is an overly complex and chaotic environment.
+Suddenly we must eliminate all the plans, finances, work Key-Result-Areas, and capacity plans!
+EVERYTHING IS IN CHAOS, AND THIS IS COMPLEX!

 Do you feel this way?

-I’ve written before about my affection for the Cyenfin Framework, and the work of Dave Snowden.
-And, as we work together to make progress, I quickly put together a series of workshop slides that you can use with your team to make some sense of what is happening.
+I’ve written before about my affection for the Cyenfin Framework and the work of Dave Snowden.
+And as we work together to make progress, I quickly put together a series of workshop slides you can use with your team to make sense of what is happening.
 Hopefully, you can determine which decisions and actions are best for the situation, your level of knowledge or expertise, and time-span to act.

 Basics of Cynefin

-First, a smart colleague Chris Corrigan wrote a great updated article about the cynefin framework and the updates that have happened recently.
+First, an intelligent colleague Chris Corrigan wrote a great updated article about the cynefin framework and the updates recently.
 Below is my interpretation.

-The framework has 5 domains, and each supports progress and use a decision making or leadership step in the best, or least bad, way.
+The framework has 5 domains, each supporting progress and using decision-making or leadership steps in the best or least harmful way.

 Disorder – when you are unsure, uncertain, and confused, you are in a state of disorder.
 Disorder is the place you stand by yourself or with your team.
 This is where you make sense of what is happening, then determine which domain (Obvious, Complicated, Complex, Chaos) you may be standing.

-Obvious Challenges – there exist current best practices, and your team can find or ask others how to improve.
-The ambiguity is limited to the process data, and the understanding of the pieces that make the whole – optimize the parts the whole will improve.
+Obvious Challenges – current best practices exist, and your team can find or ask others how to improve.
+The ambiguity is limited to the process data and understanding of the pieces that make the whole – optimizing the parts the whole will improve.

 Complicated Challenges – there exist subject-matter-experts who have good practices, in-depth knowledge, and expertise in the control and how to affect these processes.
 Your team can meet with these experts, and the experts can provide some methods to improve, i.e., most IT implementations, SixSigma, Lean, or quality management.
 The current staff does not currently understand the ambiguity, and an outside expert helps share their steps and processes.

 Complex Challenges – cause and effect are not obvious, and changes to one area will affect many other areas in unknown or unknowable ways.
-To make sense of progress, your team and organization have to look for patterns and attempt multiple safe-to-fail experiments.
+Your team and organization must look for patterns and attempt multiple safe-to-fail experiments to make sense of progress.
 The safe-to-fail experiments happen while seeking what is working to increase and not working to decrease.

 Chaos Challenges – sudden, unexpected, unplanned shift happens internally or externally.
 No one expected or prepared.
-The potential damage to the organization, you, your team is significant.
+The potential damage to the organization, you, and your team is significant.
 Immediate action is needed.
-You need to act, make sense of what you just did, and respond.
-In chaos, you want to get to complex as soon as you can.
+You must act, make sense of what you just did, and respond.
+In chaos, you want to get too complex as soon as possible.

 How can I use this Cynefin thing?